Learn what a work breakdown structure (WBS) is, when it's used, types of WBS, and how to use this project management tool.

 Here's a basic work breakdown structure template to give you an idea of how you can construct yours:

 EdrawMax is a versatile and capable diagramming application.
-It covers all aspects of WBS, including flowcharts to floor planning to business process diagrams.
+It covers all aspects of WBS, from flowcharts to floor planning to business process diagrams.
 It's best suited for people who need a feature-rich tool that covers a wide variety of use cases.

 Cost: Starts at $99 / year.